isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Error (Code 1030): Got error 1 - 'Operation not permitted' from storage engine
 {% endhighlight %}

 Wow.
-No less than three error messages, none of them helpful and pointing at the root cause.
-Something saying things about generated column `c` causing type errors would be really helpful here.
+No less than three error messages.
+At least they mention the column `c` and the word "range", so we kind of can have an idea what goes on.
+Still, this is only medium helpful and initially confusing.

-What happens?
+What happens, and why?

 {% highlight sql %}
 mysql> select @@sql_mode;